squid314/.common-config/README.md

     echo 'bashrc.ps1.userhost=useronly' >>~/.bashrc.conf

+# Things in this config dir

+* `bashrc.func.d`: directory of sourced scripts which create functions used for configuring bash itself (e.g., alias, ps1)
+* `bashrc.d`: directory of sourced scripts intended to create functions or configure setup based on if certain tools exist (e.g., tmux, java_home, git)
+* `zshrc.d`: *NEW* directory of autoload functions similar to `bashrc.d`
+* `bzshrc.d`: *NEW* directory of sourced scripts similar to `bashrc.d` which should be capable of being sourced into either `bash` or `zsh` and providing the desired functionality

 ## TODOs

 * [x] ~add script to copy everything from this repo to the user's home directory and replace any mandatory absolute paths with correct ones~